conzy/terraform-demo/README.md

 ```

 Note how this is a view only role.
 It makes sense to operate as safe roles and only elevate your priviliges when absolutely neccessary.
 All changes should be via Terraform Cloud.
 For safety even though I would typically have access to highly privilged roles I will comment them out or remove them from my profile to avoid accidental usage!

+# Security Account and Security Services

+Created many [helper modules](https://github.com/conzy/terraform-aws-modules/pull/2) for the management account and security
+account that enabled:

+- Cloudtrail Organisation Trail
+- AWS Config
+- AWS Config Aggregator
+- AWS GuardDuty
+- AWS Security Hub

+Added to our `core` module which is deployed in each account to add AWS Config to the other sensible defaults.